tuchandra/sitev2/content/papers/curse_of_knowledge_xiong.md

 +++
-title = "Paper: The Curse of Knowledge in Visual Data Communication" date = "2019-11-13" draft = "false" categories = ["papers"]
+title = "[Paper] The Curse of Knowledge in Visual Data Communication" date = "2019-11-13" draft = "false" categories = ["papers"] authors = ["Cindy Xiong", "Lisanne van Weelden", "Steven Franconeri"]
 +++

 This is the first of (hopefully!) many paper reviews I'll be writing on this blog.
 Inspired by [The Morning Paper](https://blog.acolyer.org/about/), my goal is to read a lot of papers over the next several months (and longer).
 This one is a psychology paper by Cindy Xiong, Lisanne van Weelden, and Steven Franconeri.
 View it on the [Northwestern Psychology department](http://visualthinking.psych.northwestern.edu/VisualizationCurse2017/Xiong,%20van%20Weelden%20&%20Franconeri%20InfoVis%202017%20.pdf).